grammarly/rocker-compose/README.md

 make
 ```

-if you have a github access token, you can also do a github release
+If you have a github access token, you can also do a github release:
 ```bash
 make release
 ```